-From the above analysis, it is clear that there is a desire to create a common state and, hence, a common future for the Turkish and Greek Cypriots in Cyprus at least on the level of the international community - symbolized by the UN who has been hosting the inter-communal negotiations under its mission of good offices since 1968 - as well as, at least on paper, on the level of the two leaderships in Cyprus.3 The common state is described as a federal state that would be bizonal with regard to the territorial aspects and bi-zonal with regard to the constitutional aspects.
-The common future that is attached to the common state can be roughly described as a future relationship between the two communities where they will be politically equal - that is, one community would not be able to dominate the other or take the other one as a hostage.
-Furthermore, it is envisaged that the Turkish Cypriots and Greek Cypriots would respect the distinct language, identity and culture of each other in their common future that would be in stability, peace, and harmony.
-If this is the agreed upon common state and the common future on the political leadership level, then are the two communities ready for this?
-Here I examine the Cyprus 2015's (2010) survey4 results in order to understand if the common state and the common future endorsed by the two Cypriot leaderships - at least on paper - coincided with the ones that the two communities have.
+From the joint statements of the two leaders as well as the UN chief's statements, it is clear that there is a desire to create a common state and, hence, a common future for the Turkish and Greek Cypriots.
+This is particularly evident at the level of the international community - symbolized by the UN, who has been hosting the inter-communal negotiations under its mission of good offices since 1968.
+It is also evident on paper, from the public statements of the leaders on both sides of in the UN divide in Cyprus.
+6 The common state is described as a federal state that would be bi-zonal with regard to the territorial aspects and bi-zonal with regard to the constitutional aspects.
+The common future that is attached to the common state can be roughly described as a future relationship between the two communities where they will be politically equal - that is, one community would not be able to dominate the other or take the other one hostage.
+Furthermore, it is envisaged that the Turkish Cypriots and Greek Cypriots would respect the distinct language, identity and culture of each other in their common future to ensure stability, peace, and harmony.
+If this is the agreed upon common state and the common future at the political leadership level and the UN believes that this can be attained by bringing the negotiations to fruition, then are the two communities themselves ready for this?
+Here, I examine the Cyprus 2015's (2010) survey7 results in order to understand if the common state and the common future endorsed by the two Cypriot leaderships - at least on paper - mesh with the aspirations of the two communities.